Directing The Documentary

 If there ever was a Bible for documentary filmmaking, for my money, it would have to be Michael Rabiger‘s Directing the Documentary.
-The amount of books, online courses, podcasts, and How-to Youtube videos that are out there for the indie filmmaker who does narrative is probably in the cajillions.
-However, the amount of materials available for the indie filmmaker who is doing documentary work, pales in comparison.
+The shear volume of books, online courses, podcasts, and How-to Youtube videos that are out there for the indie filmmaker who producers narrative film is probably in the cajillions.
+However, the amount of material available for the indie filmmaker who is producing documentary work, pales in comparison.
 Which is what makes Rabiger’s Directing the Documentary all the more important and impressive.

 - his early career in documentary with the BBC

 - how he ended up relocating to America in order to continue working in the industry